hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

     are any non-negative integer.
 Default value is `25`.

   - ``num_functions`` - size of the system of PDEs, when using the systems version.
 Available values are any positive integer.
-Default value is `off`.
+Default value is `1`.

   - ``filter_functions`` - turn on/off filtering based on inter-variable couplings for
     systems of equations.
 For more information, see